 If anything, the challenge with Fort Solis gameplay is the QTEs.
 Without warning, you’ll have to circle the analogue sticks, press shoulder buttons and everything else when they appear on screen, and there’s an emphasis on the ‘quick’ in QTE.
 Almost always, these don’t affect the outcome if you miss them, besides later in the game.

-The lack of challenge and on-rails element are only mentioned as a disclaimer, as personally, I didn’t find these a hindrance as I was so invested in the characters, story, and this visceral setting that my attention from start to finish.
+The lack of challenge and on-rails element is only mentioned as a disclaimer, as personally, I didn’t find these a hindrance as I was so invested in the characters, story, and this visceral setting that my attention from start to finish.
 Fort Solis is a contender for my GOTY, and I can’t say enough superlatives without repeating myself.

 A review copy was kindly provided on the release date.
 I’ve read other reviews and see that Fort Solis has mixed reviews on Steam and other outlets.
 Still, jumping back to the opener, my honest opinion is I thoroughly enjoyed it, which is sublime in many respects.
 Do your research, but I’m standing firm on this one.
 Highly recommended, especially for narrative-driven fans.